module specification

 Balance of independent study and scheduled teaching activity

-The module will be delivered over a 12-week period and consist of 2-hour lecture and 1 hour seminar each week.
+The module will be delivered over a 12 week period and consist of 2 hour lecture and 1 hour seminar each week.
 The seminars will consist of a focus on key issues, concepts of digital marketing and their application to real life digital marketing situations.
 This will assist on building knowledge on the key topic areas in Digital Marketing.
 A blended learning approach will be applied for seminars activities and students through web learn will be given material in advance to prepare for seminars.
 Students are expected to prepare material.
-Additionally, the seminars will serve to anchor knowledge through the development of problem-solving analysis practical activities.
-The aim will be to on enabling students to apply knowledge into real life scenarios in order to prepare them for the individual assessments.
-Students will be required to submit a formative assessment in week 6 which addresses the development of a digital audit.
-Formative feedback will be given based on student’s ability to work through the given material and assist in students’ reflection on feedback to assist in the development of final assessment.
+Additionally the seminars will serve to anchor knowledge through small group discussions, problem solving analysis and digital skill activities and interchange of questions answers and debate.
+The aim will be to on enabling students to apply knowledge into real life scenarios to prepare them for the individual assessments.
+A formative assessment will be set in week 6 to enable students to collate and analyse material for digital marketing audit Formative feedback will be given in workshops based on student’s ability to work through the given material.
+This has been designed to assist and build on digital skills and analysis.
 A number of seminars will require prepared computer-based activities.
-This is to assist in applied understanding of technological skills required for digital marketing in order to bridge the gap between web developers and marketers.
+This is to assist in applied understanding of technological skills required for digital marketing to bridge the gap between web developers and marketers.

-The use of WeLearn facilities is central to the delivery of module handbook, case studies, journal articles, external web links and student feedback.
-Students will also be encouraged to use web learn in understanding and engaging with of contemporary digital marketing issues.
+The use of WeLearn facilities is central to the delivery of module handbook, case studies, external web links and student feedback.
+Students will also be encouraged to use web learn blogs to share their views of contemporary digital marketing issues.
 As part of their personal development, students will be encouraged to consider the development of digital skills.

 Learning outcomes